Killary Fjord, Boat Tours, Connemara, Co Galway

 Killary Harbour (An Caoláire Rua) is Ireland’s only true fjord, a 16 km long, 45 m deep inlet that cuts southwest from the Atlantic into the heart of Connemara.
 The waterway marks the boundary between County Galway and County Mayo and is framed by some of the west coast’s most dramatic scenery – the soaring summit of Mweelrea (817 m), the rugged Maumturk range, the Twelve Bens and the historic Delphi Valley.
 The sheltered sea loch is a haven for marine life, with otters, grey and harbour seals, dolphins and even occasional sharks making regular appearances.

-The fjord was carved by a massive glacier during the last Ice Age, creating a steep‑sided valley that later filled with seawater.
-While some scholars argue it is technically a fjard rather than a classic fjord, the consensus among Irish geologists is that Killary’s depth and shape qualify it as a glacial fjord.
-The surrounding landscape bears the scars of the 19th‑century famine: the “Green Road”, a nine‑kilometre rough track built as a famine‑relief project, still winds along the northern shore and offers a tangible link to that turbulent period.
+The fjord was carved during the last Ice Age by a massive glacier that gouged a steep‑sided valley before it was flooded by the sea.
+While some scholars label it a fjard, Irish geologists generally agree that Killary’s depth, length and sheer sides meet the criteria for a true glacial fjord.
+The 19th‑century famine left a tangible mark on the landscape: the “Green Road”, a nine‑kilometre rough track built as a famine‑relief project, still winds along the northern shore, offering a glimpse into that turbulent period.

 What to See & Do